Chapter 2. Updating kernel with yum

 - Reboot your system for the changes to take effect.

-When upgrading from Red Hat Enterprise Linux 7 to Red Hat Enterprise Linux 8, follow relevant sections of the Upgrading to RHEL 8 document.
+When upgrading from Red Hat Enterprise Linux 7 to Red Hat Enterprise Linux 8, follow relevant sections of the Upgrading from RHEL 7 to RHEL 8 document.

 2.4.
 Installing the kernel